CDLM: Consistency Diffusion Language Models For Faster Sampling: Background

 \subsection{Consistency Models and Language Models}

 Consistency models~\cite{song2023consistency} were introduced to overcome the slow, iterative sampling process of diffusion models.
-They learn a \emph{consistency} property: any intermediate state along a probability flow ODE trajectory can be mapped directly back to its origin (the clean data), enabling near one-step generation.~\cite{song2023improved}.
+They learn a \emph{consistency} property: any intermediate state along a probability flow ODE trajectory can be mapped directly back to its origin (the clean data)~\cite{song2023improved}.
+This is achieved by minimizing discrepancies between predictions at adjacent denoising states.
 While originally developed for continuous domains such as vision, recent work has explored adapting this idea to discrete language modeling~\cite{kou2024cllms, xu2025unicms}.
-Rather than explicitly modeling the ODE solver or its continuous trajectory, these methods reinterpret the notion of mapping intermediate states to final solutions within discrete token trajectories.
-For instance, autoregressive language models, despite lacking an explicit diffusion trajectory, realize this principle via Jacobi-style parallel decoding, treating iterative drafts as intermediate states~\cite{santilli2023accelerating}.
+Rather than explicitly modeling the ODE solver or its continuous trajectory, these methods reinterpret the notion of mapping intermediate states to final solutions within discrete token trajectories~\cite{santilli2023accelerating}.
 Our approach adopts this paradigm in DLMs, where trajectories arise naturally from iterative denoising.
 Conceptually, our objective can be viewed as an empirical generalization of the original consistency objective defined over continuous ODE trajectories, adapted to discrete, token-level diffusion processes.